jdtanjuaquio/setmeup/README.md

 A simple laravel command to setup laravel ui --auth, TailwindCss, Livewire, AlpineJS

-Include to you laravel project by
+To include in your laravel project by

 `composer require jdtanjuaquio/setmeup --dev`

 To run

 `php artisan setmeup`